Madison is a beautiful and engaged community that boasts a fusion of academic, political, cultural and recreational activities.

 Organized by the Wisconsin Humanities Council, "The Wisconsin Book Festival celebrates our state's rich literary heritage, brings some of America's finest writers to the people of Wisconsin, and encourages Wisconsinites of all ages to read widely and read well."

-Wisconsin Film Festival, April
+Wisconsin Film Festival, ongoing

 "Possibly the largest campus-based film festival in the United States," the festival plays in eight theaters all within walking distance of the State Capitol.
 "The Wisconsin Film Festival presents a broad range of independent American and world cinema (narrative, documentary, experimental, shorts), restorations and revivals, and locally made pictures from Wisconsin filmmakers."